Oneiroe/DeclarativeMeasurements-static/index.md

 # Janus Declarative Measurements
 Static Repository for results and tests sharing of Janus declarative specifications measurement component.
-Go to the static page to just download the files [https://github.com/Oneiroe/DeclarativeMeasurements-static](https://github.com/Oneiroe/DeclarativeMeasurements-static)
+Go to the static page to just download the files [https://github.com/Oneiroe/DeclarativeMeasurements-static](https://github.com/Oneiroe/DeclarativeMeasurements-static/tree/gh-pages)

 Find the active development in the main [Janus repository](https://github.com/Oneiroe/Janus).

 Janus How-to
 =========================
-Janus is a tool-set for the discovery and evaluation of declarative process mining specifications ([LICENSE](https://github.com/Oneiroe/MINERful/blob/master/LICENSE) here).
+Janus is a tool-set for the evaluation of declarative process mining specifications ([LICENSE](https://github.com/Oneiroe/MINERful/blob/master/LICENSE) here).

 It is based on Linear Temporal Logic over finite traces with past operators (LTLp~f~) and specifically on the concept  of reactive constraints: formulae with an explicit distinction between the activator and consequent factors of the formula itself.

 For details on the usage of the software consult the [wiki page](https://github.com/Oneiroe/Janus/wiki)

-Files Index
+Experiments Index
 =========================
+In the following are listed the files, executables and results for the experiments provided in the journal paper.

+In details:
+* **ErrorInjectionExperiment**: Interactive HTML Plots resulting from the error injection experiment for each constraint and for each noise type (insertion, deletion, white);
+* **JanusExecutable**: Janus executable used for the experiments;
+* **NonDeclareRule**: logs and results for the verification of a non-DECLARE constraint.
+It is also provided the Janus executable enabled for "BeforeThisOrLaterThat" constraint;
+* **PerformancesTests**: scripts, logs and models used to measure the time and space performance of the software;
+* **RankingExperiment**: scripts and models used to perform the ranking experiment.

 <!-- filetree -->